 Read on to learn more about the environmental impact of outdoor cats and how you can enjoy the company of your pet with less impact on our planet.

 Cats are generally classified as indoor or outdoor cats.
 An indoor cat is a cat who prefers the comfort of the house and who is fed daily by their human.
-On the other hand, an outdoor cat is allowed to roam freely outdoors and thus could be very in touch with their hunting instincts.
+On the other hand, outdoor domestic cats (we are referring to pet cats not a feral cat or stray cat) is allowed to roam freely outdoors and thus could be very in touch with their hunting instincts.
 They may be fed by their humans and they may also hunt for their food and usually will grab an outdoor snack here and there.
 Some may hunt for fun alone.
 You may be wondering, what’s wrong with that?
 It’s natural and it’s not that big of a problem.
-Unfortunately, the outdoor cats are responsible for the death of billions of birds, mice, and other wildlife around the world.
+Unfortunately there are billions of mice and birds killed by cats each year whose deaths could have been avoided.